ronen567/just-the-docs/docs/linear-regression-new.md

 $$

-Where i=1:m, where m=11 is the number of examples.
-The Linear Predictor's pcalculated \hat{y^{(i)}} are located on the painted surface  of Fig 2.

-Inserting table 2's data to Eq.
+Let's insert table 2's data to Eq.
 3 gives the following set of equations:

 $$